AntonYuryev/GraphExplorer4Neo4jPostgres/README.md

 Credentials are **never hardcoded in source**.
 There are two tiers:

-- **Admin-level (shared) settings** — the Neo4j bolt URL and the PostgreSQL host/port, set once by an admin under **⚙ Settings ▾ → Database Endpoints**.
+- **Admin-level (shared) settings** — the Neo4j bolt URL and the PostgreSQL host/port are set once by an admin under **⚙ Settings ▾ → URL Connections for Database Endpoints**.
+The list of approved **LLM provider URLs** (e.g. Google Gemini, Anthropic Claude, or any self-hosted/OpenAI-compatible endpoint) is managed the same way — admin-configured once, shared by everyone — but lives in its own **⚙ Settings ▾ → Agentic AI / LLM** admin section rather than that same menu.
+Either way, the backend only ever calls out to an LLM URL already on the admin's list; a request naming an unlisted URL is rejected.
-- **Per-user settings** — every user (including admins) configures their *own* database name/schema/username/password and their *own* LLM provider/API key under **⚙ Settings ▾ → My Connection**.
+- **Per-user settings** — every user (including admins) configures their *own* database name/schema/username/password for both Neo4j and Postgres, plus picks a provider from the admin's list and supplies their *own* API key/model/temperature, under **⚙ Settings ▾ → My Connection**.
 Each save is tested against the live service before it's stored, so a bad credential never silently persists.

 ### First-time setup

 1. Copy `settings.example.json` to `settings.json` and adjust the placeholder values, or leave `settings.json` absent — the app will create one automatically on first save from the UI.
 2. Start the server (see below).
 3. Log in as `admin` (default password: `admin123`) and change the password immediately.
-4. Open **⚙ Settings ▾ → Database Endpoints** and enter the shared Neo4j URL and Postgres host/port.
+4. Open **⚙ Settings ▾ → URL Connections for Database Endpoints** and enter the shared Neo4j URL and Postgres host/port.
+Separately, open **⚙ Settings ▾ → Agentic AI / LLM** and add the LLM provider URL(s) you want available (e.g. Google Gemini's endpoint, Anthropic's endpoint, or a self-hosted OpenAI-compatible one) — admin-managed the same way as the database endpoints, not something individual users type in freely.
-5. Open **⚙ Settings ▾ → My Connection** and enter your own Neo4j database/username/password, Postgres database/schema/username/password, and LLM provider/API key.
+5. Open **⚙ Settings ▾ → My Connection** and enter your own Neo4j database/username/password, Postgres database/schema/username/password, and pick an LLM provider from the admin's list plus your own API key.

 `settings.json` and `users.json` are listed in `.gitignore` — **never commit them**.
 The `agent_library/` folder is also gitignored: saved agent workflow snapshots can embed your LLM API key in their stored configuration, so it must stay local too.